søndag 26. april 2020

 a school album :)

 And yes, since Disney and racial correctness are practically synonymous, Mira is voiced by an all-Indian cast.
-Mira herself is voiced by 16-year-old newcomer Leela Ladnier.
+Mira herself is voiced by (then) 16-year-old newcomer Leela Ladnier.
 Doing her first voiceover job.
 Regarding the other characters, some of the most pivotal are Mira’s creative cousin, Priya (voiced by newcomer Roshni Edwards).
 And the talented inventor Prince Neel (voiced by Kamran Lucas from Disney’s Mech-X4).
 Jalpur is in benevolent and compassionate hands with Queen Shanti as their ruler (another Disney character with the same name, after the village girl in The Jungle Book).
 It is Queen Shanti who saw in Mira all the qualities that are so important in a royal detective, and she becomes a mentor to Mira as the young girl grows into her role.
 Freida Pinto (Slumdog Millionaire) lends her voice to Queen Shanti.
 Mira’s aunt, Auntie Pushpa, is proprietor of the high-end boutique in Jalpur where the royal detective’s first adventure in the series, The Case of the Royal Scarf, unfolds.
 Auntie Pushpa is voiced by Jameela Jamil (The Good Place).

 Who's the most